stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 ### VMware Site Recovery - Site Pairing

-IMPORTANT NOTEIMPORTANT NOTE: Only one person can do the Site Pairing exercise.
+**IMPORTANT NOTE**: Only one person can do the Site Pairing exercise.
 Please decide between you and your partner who performs this step.

-1. On your VMware Cloud on AWS Portal click on the "Add Ons" tab
+1. On your VMware Cloud on AWS Portal click on the **Add Ons** tab
-2. Click "Open Site Recovery"
+2. Click **Open Site Recovery**
-3. Click on "New Site Pair" You will be pairing the partner site that was assigned to you by your instructor, note that this is not the information for your SDDC used up until now.
+3. Click on **New Site Pair** You will be pairing the partner site that was assigned to you by your instructor, note that this is not the information for your SDDC used up until now.
 This is the information your partner will need from you and you will need from your partner's site.
-4. Click on the "Connection Info" tab
+4. Click on the **Connection Info** tab
 5. Copy or note the URL for the vCenter Server, drop the /ui at the end
 6. Note the username
 7. Note the password